gklyne/monotype_tape_reader/README.md

 Add tape follower rollers to help keep tape on guide sprockets, and absorb some slack

 Add rod mounting plate extensions to leave for space for tape follower roller arms

+Add drive belt tensioner to control slippage

+Use smaller shafts and metal sleeve bearings for smoother tape movement

 ### Decoding software